Downtown (Macklemore & Ryan Lewis song): Music video

 The official music video for the song was uploaded on August 27, 2015, to Ryan Lewis' YouTube channel.
 It was directed by Macklemore, Lewis, and Jason Koenig, and was filmed in Spokane, Washington.
 Ken Griffey Jr. is featured in the music video.
-As of July 2024, it has over 244,000,000 views on YouTube.
+As of June 2026, it has over 253,000,000 views on YouTube.

 In popular culture

 Media

 "Downtown" was used in the movie trailers for Dirty Grandpa and The Secret Life of Pets.

 In July 2018, the Seattle Police Department created a music video set to "Downtown" as part of a lip-sync video competition between police departments across the United States that was popular at the time.

-This was used in 2018 film Hotel Transylvania 3: Summer Vacation, the song was sung by a group of Fish Men in the film.
+This was used in the 2018 film Hotel Transylvania 3: Summer Vacation, the song was sung by a group of Fish Men, all voiced by Chris Parnell.